mikyll/apisix-plugin-error-page/README.md

 # APISIX Error-page Custom Plugin

 This plugin allows APISIX to send a custom response based on status codes received by backend or APISIX itself.
-For example, it can be used to override default APISIX responses.
+For example, it can be used to **override default APISIX responses**, such as:

 </div>